sodadata/docs/soda-cl/soda-cl-overview.md

 **Check suggestions** assists Soda users in auto-generating basic data quality checks using the Soda Checks Language (SodaCL), a domain-specific language for data quality testing.<br />
 *Requires Soda Scientific*<br />
-*Compatible with Big Query, PostgreSQL, and Snowflake data sources*
+*Compatible with BigQuery, PostgreSQL, and Snowflake data sources*

 Instead of writing your own data quality checks from scratch, check suggestions profiles your dataset and prompts you through a series of questions so that it can leverage the built-in Soda metrics and quickly prepare data quality checks tailored to that individual dataset.

 #### Compatibility

 You can use check suggestions with the following data sources:
-* GCP Big Query
+* GCP BigQuery
 * PostgreSQL
 * Snowflake

 #### Prerequisites

 * You have installed Python 3.10 or greater.
-* You have installed a [Soda Library package]({% link soda-library/install.md %}#install-soda-library-1) for Big Query, PostgreSQL, or Snowflake in your environment and [configured]({% link soda-library/install.md %}#configure-soda) it to connect to your data source.
+* You have installed a [Soda Library package]({% link soda-library/install.md %}#install-soda-library-1) for BigQuery, PostgreSQL, or Snowflake in your environment and [configured]({% link soda-library/install.md %}#configure-soda) it to connect to your data source.

 #### Run check suggestions